-A: Getting a durable power of attorney for finances, sometimes referred to by the initials, "DPOA" can be at no charge.
+A: Getting a durable power of attorney for finances, sometimes referred to by the initials, "DPOA" can be completed for little to no charge.
 Most states have the form available online, or it can be obtained through Legal Aid offices or other elder legal service providers.
 It is possible, that having the document notarized may be the only expense involved.

-In some instances, however, the matter is complicated and a lawyer's advice is needed.
-In those matters there may be a conflict about who should be appointed as the "agent" on the power of attorney form, or there may be special circumstances that complicate your finances, it might be wise to involve an elder law attorney.
-Family issues being the most common cause for POA disputes, we don't normally recommend putting everyone's name on the document as sharing the role of agent for the aging parent.
-It can lead to family conflicts.
+In some instances, however, the matter is complicated and a lawyer's advice is suggested.
+In matters where there may be a conflict about who should be appointed as the "agent" on the power of attorney form, or there may be special circumstances that complicate your finances, it might be wise to involve an elder law attorney.
+Family issues being the most common cause for POA disputes, we don't normally recommend putting multiple siblings' names on the document to share the role of agent.

 There is sometimes confusion about what the term "power of attorney" means.
-In this answer, I am referring only to the document that lets your mom give you control over her money.
+In this answer, I am referring only to the document that someone give you control over their finances- the financial POA.

-There is another form, sometimes called "medical power of attorney" or health care directive or living will that is different from the financial power of attorney.
-That health care directive has nothing directly to do with money decisions.
-It gives authority to a person to make medical decisions if the elder can't speak for herself.
+There is another form, sometimes called "medical power of attorney," health care directive, or living will that is different from the financial power of attorney.
+That health care directive has nothing directly to do with financial decisions.
+It gives authority to a person to make medical decisions if the elder can't speak for him or herself.
 The agent on a health care directive does not have legal authority to decide anything about finances and therefore in some cases is assigned to a different person.

-If your mom is considering appointing you her agent for a durable power of attorney for finances, it might be good to discuss if she also wants you to be her agent for health care decisions, in the event that she is not competent at some point to make those decisions.
-These are two separate documents, but often are prepared at the same time.
-The healthcare directive is also free, and is available from your mom's doctor, clinic, or hospital, and is usually free as a downloadable form online as well.
+If your parent is considering appointing you as agent for a durable power of attorney for finances, it might be good to discuss if they also want you to be the agent for health care decisions.
+Although these are two separate documents, they are often prepared at the same time.
+The healthcare directive can also be prepared for free, and may be available from your mom's doctor, clinic, or hospital.
+It may be found as a free downloadable form online as well.